flyingmachine/nanoc-blog/content/essays/happiness-treadmill.md

 This practice has been instrumental in helping me overcome my compulsion for more money.
 The craving has diminished as, daily, I take stock of my life and recognize the good things in it.
-I let myself fully experience the truth that my life is full of cause for wonder and joy.
+I let myself fully experience the truth that my life is full of reasons for wonder and joy.

 In a way, I think of my craving as my mom internalized.
 Always looking out for me, always vigilant about my well being.
 Day by day I tell her, "It's OK.
 You don't have to work so hard.
 Things are OK.
 You can relax."
 And day by day, she does.

+In the mean time, I have flourished.
+I've done the creative work and learning that I find meaningful, taking up the violin, throwing myself into improv comedy, and learning more about programming.
+I've moved much closer to my family and have gotten to see them more in the past eight months than in the past eight years.
+And this September, I will be marrying the love of my life.
+Life is good, and I am grateful for it.